 - Students will be able to gather information from different sources about Martin Luther King, Jr.

-- Ask your students if they know who Martin Luther King, Junior is.
+- Ask your students wha they know about Martin Luther King Junior.

 - Tell your students that they will learn about Martin Luther King, Jr. and his famous "I Have a Dream" speech.

 Explicit Instruction/Teacher modeling(30 minutes)

 - Go over the I Have a Dream worksheet with your students.

 - Explain each dream to your students in detail with an example.

 - An example for the first dream could be explaining to your students that even though the United States was based on the idea of equality, African Americans were not treated equally.
 For example, they were not allowed to sit in the same buses as other races even after they were no longer slaves.